zPugMan/timesheet-calc/TimesheetTrigger/docs/azure-setup.md

   * Secret "GET" permission only, which is assigned to the Managed Identity previously created
 * Modify the Azure Function created to explicitly add a user-assigned identity.
 This is the Managed Identity previously created that has "GET" permissions to the vault.

+Once the secrets are defined, they can be surfaced as environment variables.

 ### Github Action
 Deployment from Github to Azure relies on a secret unique to the Azure function.

 To retrieve the secret for deployment:
-* Navigate to the Azure Function
+* Navigate to the Azure Function App
+* Under Overview, retrieve the _Get Publish Profile_.
+This is an XML file that is then referenced by Github.
-* Under Functions / App keys, copy the `default` key
+* Open the downloaded file and copy the contents.

 To set the secret for deployment workflow actions:
 * In the Github repository, navigate to: Security / Secrets and variables / Actions